flutter/plugins/packages/firebase_auth/README.md

 ### After authentication

-After a successful authentication, you should get a FirebaseUser object.
-You can use this object to check if the email is verified, to update email, to send verification email and etc. See [Documentation](https://pub.dartlang.org/documentation/firebase_auth/latest/firebase_auth/FirebaseUser-class.html) for more details on the FirebaseUser Object.
+After a successful authentication, you will receive a `FirebaseUser` object.
+You can use this object to check if the email is verified, to update email, to send verification email and etc. See [Documentation](https://pub.dartlang.org/documentation/firebase_auth/latest/firebase_auth/FirebaseUser-class.html) for more details on the `FirebaseUser` Object.

 #### iOS setup